Loans are borrowed funds that you have to repay, usually after you graduate. There are different programs for students and parents.

 ELMSelect: Explore the private lenders that eight or more MIT students have borrowed from since 2021, using ELMSelect.
 ELMSelect is a third-party service that MIT partners with so that we can share the private loan options other students have chosen.
 You will be able to search for rates and terms to compare loans—it’s free and there is no registration.

 Please note: MIT does not endorse any lender on ELMSelect and cannot recommend specific lenders.
-Students may also choose to use a private lender that does not appear on the list.
+Students may also choose to borrow from a private lender that does not appear on the list.